 Peloton started with the bikes and building on their enormous popularity they recently expanded into treadmills with the Peloton Tread and Tread +.

-The Peloton Tread is the newer, more affordable model, and the Tread + is the older, higher end treadmill.
+The Peloton Tread was the newer, more affordable model, and the Tread + was the older, higher end treadmill.

 So how does the Echelon Stride compare to the Peloton Tread?